Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Discussion

 \subsection{Solar activity effects}

-Because oxygen atom release into the coma is caused by photodissociation via UV photons, changes in the intensity of the sun's UV output could be reflected in a changing oxygen atom release rate.
+Because oxygen atom release into the coma is caused by photodissociation via UV photons, changes in the sun's UV output could be reflected in a changing oxygen atom release rate.
 Indeed, previous work has also shown that solar activity affects the scale lengths of species such as water (\cite{cochran1993observational} and references therein).
 We retrieved the solar spectra on the days of our observations of both Lovejoy and Lulin from the LASP Interactive Solar Irradiance Datacenter (LISIRD) database \citep{LISIRDdata} in order to examine any differences between them.
 The top panel of Figure \ref{disc-fig:lovejoy-lulin-solar-spectrum} shows the total solar spectral irradiance plotted as a function of wavelength on two dates corresponding to our observations of Lovejoy (2015 February 3) and Lulin (2009 February 15).
 The bottom panel shows the ratio of the solar quiet spectrum to the solar active spectrum.
 The spectrum nearer to solar minimum (blue) maintains a consistently lower irradiance than the spectrum nearer to solar maximum.
 The bottom panel shows that the difference between the two spectra is more drastic at shorter wavelengths.
-In the top panel, this is especially clear at the Lyman-alpha line at $121.6~nm$, of which a zoomed-in view is shown.
+It is likely this wavelength dependency that would be a more important driver of changes in the photochemistry, rather than the overall change in total flux.
+Indeed, the irradiance difference is especially noticeable at the Lyman-alpha line at $121.6~nm$, of which a zoomed-in view is shown in the top panel.
 Because the Lyman-alpha line is an important contributor to photodissociation rates, a difference in solar irradiance at this line due to the solar cycle could affect the photochemistry of [\ion{O}{1}] release, perhaps even enough to affect the inferred $\frac{CO_2}{H_2O}$ ratio from the oxygen line ratios.
 If so, it would be necessary to consider the solar cycle when deciding what release rates to use to calculate the oxygen line ratio.
-However, more work is needed to determine if the discrepancies we see in this work are consistent with what is expected from a changing UV spectrum.
+However, more work is needed to determine if the discrepancies we see in this work are consistent with what would be expected from a changing UV spectrum.
 This would likely require more detailed modeling that is beyond the scope of this work.